adoptium/aqa-systemtest/openjdk.build/docs/build.md

 1. Import the prereqs into the systemtest_prereqs project in the Eclipse workspace - Import --> File System and then locate the systemtest_prereqs directory.
 Do not select the 'Create top level directory' (otherwise you will get an extra systemtest_prereqs directory which you don't want).
 1. Import the STF projects into Eclipse (Find and import Eclipse projects from the STF git repo)
 1. Eclipse should now build the stf projects without error (check the 'Problems' view).
-1. Import the openjdk-systemtest projects into Eclipse (Find and import Eclipse projects)
+1. Import the aqa-systemtest projects into Eclipse (Find and import Eclipse projects)
-1. Eclipse should now build the openjdk-systemtest (openjdk.xxxx) projects without error (check the 'Problems' view).
+1. Eclipse should now build the aqa-systemtest (openjdk.xxxx) projects without error (check the 'Problems' view).

 ## Running tests
 ### Running via make